uvic-aero/uvic-aero.github.io/software/contributions.md

 ### Contributions

 If you are on this page it means you are most likely interested in contributing to a software project in this organization.
 We are happy to see that you have an interest in our team and that you are helping us build out our systems!
-In order to stay organized and avoid introcing bugd into our source code we have created a protocol that must be followed by all contributors when modifying the codebase.
+In order to stay organized and avoid introducing bugs into our source code we have created a protocol that must be followed by all contributors when modifying the codebase.

 ### Overview